Harshad number: Properties

+Every number with a single digit in a base will be a harshad number in said base.
+This is because the sum of the number's digits will be the number itself, and every number regardless of base or digits is divisible by themselves.

 Although the sequence of factorials starts with harshad numbers in base 10, not all factorials are harshad numbers.
 432! is the first that is not.
 (432! has digit sum 3897 = 32 × 433 in base 10, thus not dividing 432!)